 Subscribe to Project Management Paradise via one of the links above or on the right and you’ll automatically receive new episodes directly to your device.

-Transcript: Episode 71: “Visual Project Management” with Paul Williams
+Highlights from Episode 71: “Visual Project Management” with Paul Williams

 Can you share with us little information about your background?